 - Severe abdominal pain, even though the area is not very tender when touched

 Laboratory tests may show a high white blood cell (WBC) count (a marker of infection).
 There may be bleeding in the GI tract.

 Some tests to detect the extent of damage include:

 These tests do not always diagnose the problem.
 Sometimes, the only sure way to diagnose intestinal ischemia is with a surgical procedure.

 In most cases, the condition needs to be treated with surgery.
 The section of intestine that has died is removed, and the healthy remaining ends of the bowel are reconnected.

-Intestinal infarction may require a colostomy or ileostomy, which may be short-term or permanent.
+Damage or death of the bowel tissue may require a colostomy or ileostomy.
+This may be short-term or permanent.
 Peritonitis is common in these cases.
 People who have a large amount of tissue death in the intestine can have problems absorbing nutrients.
-They can become dependent on intravenous nutrition.
+They can become dependent on getting nutrition through their veins.

 Some people may become severely ill with fever and a bloodstream infection (sepsis).

 Call your health care provider if you have any severe abdominal pain.

 Preventive measures include: